Erasmus Student Network: International level

-The International Board is the executive body of ESN International and consists of five board members (president, vice-president, treasurer, communication manager and web project administrator).
+The International Board is the executive body of ESN International and consists of six Board Members (President, Vice President for Governance, Vice President for Development, Treasurer, Communication Manager and Web Project Administrator).
 Since 2005, the members of the International Board are full-time volunteers living and working in Brussels.
-The International Board is supported by the secretariat composed of employed staff and trainees.
+The International Board is supported by the Secretariat composed of employed staff and trainees.